forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-with-express/verify-session.md

 ```
 - Use this function at the start of each API call to authenticate the user.
 - You can either call the function directly in each API, or create a [middleware](../../migration/backend#middleware) out of it as per your requirements.
-- This function will mostly never require a database call since we are using JWT access tokens unless ```blacklisting``` is enabled.
 - This will return a ```Session``` object.
 Please see the next section for information with what you can do with this.

 <div class="divider"></div>